Wings of the Wild: Critical reception

 The album received generally positive reviews from critics.
-Jessica Mule from Renowned For Sound said "You’d have to be deaf not to pick up on the less than subtle, ‘you can't pull me down anymore’, brazen, self-empowered motif of Deltas newest album" adding "We come to find through the albums deliberate lack of tracks about romantic love, that Delta is at her strongest in songs that resemble a need to uplift and encourage, motivate .. that it helps set her apart from the major players in the industry." adding "Wings of the Wild might just be Delta's strongest album since Innocent Eyes".
+Jessica Mule from Renowned For Sound said "You'd have to be deaf not to pick up on the less than subtle, 'you can't pull me down anymore', brazen, self-empowered motif of Deltas newest album" adding "We come to find through the albums deliberate lack of tracks about romantic love, that Delta is at her strongest in songs that resemble a need to uplift and encourage, motivate .. that it helps set her apart from the major players in the industry." adding "Wings of the Wild might just be Delta's strongest album since Innocent Eyes".

-Cameron Adams from Herald Sun said "Wings of the Wild is her most confident and empowered release."
-Adams complimented the 'risks and experiments no one saw coming'".
+Cameron Adams from the Herald Sun said "Wings of the Wild is her most confident and empowered release."
+Adams complimented the "risks and experiments no one saw coming".

 David from auspOp said Goodrem has "created a great album of pop music.
 From start to finish, the album is a classic and timeless collection of tracks." adding "this is an album from a truly stunning Australian artist and is Delta's most consistent to date."

-Bernard Zuel from Sydney Morning Herald was less favourable.
-He questioned 'who is Delta Goodrem?' particularly criticising the lyrics is "Dear Life", the 'meaningless strut' of "The River", the 'bombast' of "I'm Not Giving Up" and the 'bizarrely misunderstood cover' of "I Believe in a Thing Called Love".
+Bernard Zuel from The Sydney Morning Herald was less favourable.
+He questioned "who is Delta Goodrem?", particularly criticising the lyrics in "Dear Life", the "meaningless strut" of "The River", the "bombast" of "I'm Not Giving Up" and the "bizarrely misunderstood cover" of "I Believe in a Thing Called Love".